VietnamKnowledge

 Annual reporting.
 After incorporation, companies must file regular reports with the DPI and maintain statutory records.
 Failure to report can result in fines or revocation of the ERC.

 This page reflects general understanding of Vietnam's investment registration framework as of May 2026.
 Regulations are amended regularly.
-Always verify current requirements with a qualified Vietnamese legal adviser before making investment decisions.
+Typically verify current requirements with a qualified Vietnamese legal adviser before making investment decisions.

 Continue reading